Facial Action Unit Detection Using Attention and Relation Learning: Experiments

 \subsubsection{Implementation Details}

-Similar to JAA~\cite{shao2018deep}, each face image is aligned to be $200\times 200\times 3$ using similarity transformation, and is cropped into $176\times 176\times 3$ and horizontally flipped, randomly.
-The hyperparameter $l$ is thus $176$, and $c$ is chosen to be $8$.
-Our framework is trained for up to $12$ epochs using Caffe~\cite{jia2014caffe} with stochastic gradient descent (SGD), a mini-batch size of $8$, a weight decay of 0.0005, and a momentum of 0.9.
-The learning rate starts with $0.006$ and is multiplied by a factor of $0.3$ at every $2$ epochs.
-The pixel-level relation learning with CRF-RNN for each AU uses $10$ mean-field iterations, and the hyperparameters $w_i^{(1)}$, $w_i^{(2)}$, $\alpha_i$, $\beta_i$, and $\gamma_i$ in Eq.~\ref{eq:pair} are obtained by cross validation on a small set of training data.
+Similar to JAA-Net~\cite{shao2018deep}, each face image is aligned to be $200\times 200\times 3$ using similarity transformation including rotation, uniform scaling, and translation, whose shape is preserved without facial expression changes.
+Before inputted to our ARL network, each face is further cropped into $176\times 176\times 3$ and horizontally flipped, randomly.
+In our network, all the convolutional layers use $3\times 3$ convolutional filters with a stride $1$ and a padding $1$, and all the max-pooling layers process $2\times 2$ spatial fields with a stride $2$.
+The structure hyperparameters are set with $l=176$ and $c=8$, and the maximum intensity level $L$ is $5$.
+Our network is trained for up to $12$ epochs using Caffe~\cite{jia2014caffe} with Stochastic Gradient Descent (SGD), a mini-batch size of $8$, a weight decay of 0.0005, and a Nesterov momentum~\cite{sutskever2013importance} of 0.9.
+The learning rate starts with $0.006$ and $0.0006$ for AU detection and AU intensity estimation respectively, and is multiplied by a factor of $0.3$ at every $2$ epochs.

+For AU detection, following the settings of~\cite{li2018eac,corneanu2018deep,shao2018deep}, we train our network on DISFA with the parameters initialized from the well-trained BP4D model.
+Specifically, AUs 9, 25 and 26 of DISFA are not included in BP4D, which are initialized from correlated AUs 10, 23 and 24 based on the prior knowledge.
+Similar to~\cite{zheng2015conditional}, for the CRF based pixel-level relation learning, the parameters of the label compatibility function $\mu_i(\cdot,\cdot)$ are initialized using the Potts model~\cite{potts1952some}, and the number of iterations of the RNN mean-field inference is $5$.
+The hyperparameters $w_i^{(1)}$, $w_i^{(2)}$, $\alpha_i$, $\beta_i$ and $\gamma_i$ in Eq.~\ref{eq:pair} and $\lambda$ in Eq.~\ref{eq:iARL} are obtained by cross validation on a small set of training data: $w_i^{(1)}=5$, $w_i^{(2)}=3$, $\alpha_i=160$, $\beta_i=3$, $\gamma_i=3$ and $\lambda=0.5$.